Save lives, from the workplace to anyplace.

 The National Safety Council is America’s leading nonprofit safety advocate.We focus on eliminating the leading causes of preventable injuries and deaths.

 Have questions?
 Visit our FAQs or contact NSC.

-Every year, 2 million American workers report having been victims of workplace violence.
-In 2014, 409 people were fatally injured in work-related attacks, according to the
+Every year, millions of American workers report having been victims of workplace violence.
+In 2018, assaults resulted in 20,790 injuries and 453 fatalities, according to Injury Facts®.

 Taxi drivers, for example, are more than 20 times more likely to be murdered on the job than other workers, according to OSHA.

 But make no mistake: Workplace violence can happen anywhere.

 According to the

 National Institute for Occupational Safety and Health, workplace violence falls into four categories: Criminal intent, customer/client, worker-on-worker and personal relationship, which overwhelmingly targets women.

 No matter who initiaties the confrontation, the deadliest situations involve an active shooter.